JustonDavies/go_serverless_api/README.md

 Build
 ===========
-To build binaries for all supported endpoints:
+To build binaries for all supported endpoints just run the docker-based script below:

 ```
     $ scripts/build.sh